-19. A principal defense in the Adversary Proceeding is that the Notes were modified by an agreement under which they would be forgiven as compensation to Mr. Dondero (who is indirectly a 70% owner of NREP though his interest in the Dugaboy Trust) if certain achievements were met.
+- 19. A principal defense in the Adversary Proceeding is that the Notes were modified by an agreement under which they would be forgiven as compensation to Mr. Dondero (who is a 75% owner of HCMS) if certain achievements were met.
 And principles of tax law are important to reconcile any apparent confusion between the four corners of the Notes and the subsequent agreement rendering the Notes forgivable.
 For example, as discussed below, the issue of whether it is credible that the subsequent agreement under which the loans were to be forgiven on the occurrence of certain conditions subsequent needs to be put in context with how loan-based deferred compensation is structured to be compliant with applicable tax law, including Internal Revenue Code sec.
-61(a)(11).17

-20. NREP is not questioning the competency of the Bankruptcy Court to handle routine tax matters.
+61(a)(11).17 - 20.
+HCMS is not questioning the competency of the Bankruptcy Court to handle routine tax matters.
 On these claims, however, the fact-finder will ultimately need to hear fact and expert testimony about how loans are used as a deferred compensation device and how those devices are structured.
 Such analysis requires the Court to determine the particulars and nuances of the Notes, the circumstances and testimony regarding the creation of the Notes, testimony on the conditions subsequent and financial benchmarks resulting in the Notes becoming compensation, whether those conditions subsequent were met, how the funds from the Notes were ultimately treated, and by whom.
 Salloum v.
 Comm'r of Internal Revenue, 113 T.C.M.
 (CCH) 1563 (T.C.
 2017).
-Placing perceived roadblocks to the use of a compensation method that is common in the financial services industry would have an adverse impact on competition for top level professionals in the industry.18
+Placing perceived roadblocks to the use of a compensation method that is common in the financial services industry would have an adverse impact on competition for top level professionals in the industry.
+18